shauninman/picoarch/README.md

 To build picoarch itself, you need libSDL 1.2, libpng, and libasound.
 Different cores may need additional dependencies.

-After that, `make` bulids picoarch and all supported cores into this directory.
+After that, `make` builds picoarch and all supported cores into this directory.

 ### TrimUI instructions